Rebel Sabres / The Battle of Brandy Station 1863

 Major General Joseph "Fighting Joe" Hooker.
 Relieving the disgraced and outmatched Burnside, Hooker reorganized his troops, establishing regular drills, procuring adequate rations

 Most of the Southern cavalry was camped near Brandy Station.
-Stuart, the "dashing cavalier", requested a full field review of his troops by Gen. Lee.
+Stuart, the "dashing cavalier", requested a full field review of his troops by General Lee.
 His request granted, on June 8 nearly 9,000 mounted troopers passed Lee's reviewing stand, first at a walk, then in full gallop as sabers glistened in the sun and 22 batteries of horse artillery roared in simulated battle.
 Today this review field remains much as it was in 1863, except that the Virginia Police Station occupies part of it.

 A dense fog hung over the Rappahannock on the morning of June 9.
 Unknown to the Confederates, 10,000 Union horsemen had massed their forces on the other side.
-Misinterpreting the screening action of Stuart's cavalry, Union Gen. Pleasanton thought he was attacking a rebel raiding party of unknown strength.
+Misinterpreting the screening action of Stuart's cavalry, Union General Pleasanton thought he was attacking a rebel raiding party of unknown strength.
 Pleasanton's attack plan called for a two-prong thrust at the enemy.
 One half of his men would cross the river at Beverly's Ford, two miles below Brandy Station, and the other half would cross at Kelly's Ford, four miles downstream.
 Caught in these pincers, the Southern cavalry would be surprised, outnumbered, and beaten.

 Early in the morning, Stuart heard ragged gunfire from the river.
 Soon his troopers reached his Fleetwood Heights headquarters with the news that Union cavalrymen had forced a crossing at Beverly's Ford and charged up the narrow road toward St. James Church and Gee House Hill.
 Just as Stuart heard that the enemy had been checked at St. James, he received the startling news that Union troops were riding in on his rear.
 The vanguard, then visible, was approaching Fleetwood from the Stevensburg Road, having crossed at Kelly's Ford and reached Stevensburg via La Grange.